-We undertake an annual parents' survey with the results published in the summe term.
+We usually undertake an annual parents' survey with the results published in the spring term.
 Parents could also use Osted's ParentView website if they wished.

 Please be sensitive to the feelings of all children if invitations are distributed in school.
 School staff do not have time to distribute invitations or thank you letters.

 Please do not send your child with fizzy drinks, glass bottles, nuts or sweets.

 All parents and staff are automatically members of the PSA.
 An Annual General Meeting (AGM) is held at the end of the academic year where the officers (Chairman, Vice Chairman, Secretary and Treasurer) are elected.
 All parents are welcome at every meeting.